mavlink/MAVSDK-docs/en/api_reference/structdronecore_1_1_follow_me_1_1_target_location.md

 ----

-Geographical location of the target in motion.
+Type for geographical location of the target being followed.

 ## Data Fields